Meet Our Therapists

 Rachel Powell is a Child and Family Therapist on our Winston-Salem office.
 She provides services to clients in the Outpatient Clinic and in local schools.
 She is an Associate Licensed Clinical Mental Health Counselor.
 She joined the Crossnore team in January of 2020.

-Angela Squire is the Lead Therapist on our Winston-Salem campus.
-She serves clients in the Outpatient Clinic, and supervises therapists serving clients in our residential program, foster care, schools, and the clinical services office.
+Angela Squire is Senior Director of Prevention Services for our organization.
+She supervises the Winston-Salem therapists serving clients in our residential program, foster care, schools, and the clinical services office.
 She is a Licensed Clinical Social Worker, a Licensed Clinical Addictions Specialist, and a Clinical Supervisor Intern by the North Carolina Substance Abuse Professional Practice Board, and an Approved Clinical Supervisor by the Center for Credentialing & Education.
 She is also a registered Clinical Supervisor through the North Carolina Chapter of the National Association of Social Workers, and a Qualified Supervisor by the North Carolina Board of Licensed Clinical Mental Health Counselors.
 Angela is also a state rostered Trauma-Focused Cognitive Behavioral Therapy clinician, and an EMDRIA approved General EMDR Clinician.
 Angela has been with Crossnore since 2010 and has worked in a broad range of our programs and services.

 Adventure Based Counseling